Summer FAQs

 We offer multiple session options, each designed to meet the needs of your camper’s age group.
 We offer:

-• Two 3-night sessions for our youngest campers to get a taste of Greene
+• A 3-night session for our youngest campers to get a taste of Greene (Grades K & 1)

-• Three 10-day sessions for our campers currently in 1st or 2nd grade to experience Greene
+• Two 9-night and two 7-night sessions for our campers currently in 1st – 3rd grade to experience Greene

 • Two 3 1/2-week sessions for current 3rd-9th graders